starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-sample/README.md

 npm install
 ```

-### Create an IAM User Access Keys for your Front-end Application Permissions
+### Create an IAM User Access Keys for your Front-End Application Permissions

 **[Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and [create Access key and Secret access key](https://docs.aws.amazon.com/keyspaces/latest/devguide/create.keypair.html) for programmatic access to your front-end application**, you will use these credentials in **env.js** file.